 Taipei also owns a well-designed bicycle sharing system and bicycle trails.
-There are currently 502 bicycle sharing stops (U-Bike) within the city, and more than 13,000 bicycles available for sharing.
-The total length of the bicycle trails in Taipei is 390.7 kilometers.
+There are currently 1,249 bicycle sharing stops (U-Bike) within the city, and more than 23,000 bicycles available for sharing.
+The total length of the bicycle trails in Taipei is 397.64 kilometers.
 It reveals the determination of the Taipei City Government to carry out its green transportation policy

-The rate of internet access in Taiwan is about 72.6%.
+The rate of internet access in Taiwan is about 90.4%.
 As a highly digitalized city with the advantage of easy access to internet, the Household internet access rate in Taipei has reached as high as 98.7%, and the majority of that is via broadband service.
 The rate of mobile internet access from personal device is also growing significantly these years.
-89.8% of the mobile internet users are adopting 4G technology for internet access.
-The purposes of accessing mobile internet are information searching (72.2%) and social chatting (56.6%).
-43.0% of the mobile internet users have experience in using mobile payment service, and 28.3% of them have experience in adopting wearable devices.
+The purposes of accessing mobile internet are instant message and social media (95.9%), Internet phone (89.8%) and stream video (87.1%).